Neesay/HorseRaceSimulator/README.md

 ## Contributing

-If you are willing to work on this project, then please feel free to follow the steps below to ensure your Fork the repository
+If you are willing to work on this project, then please feel free to follow the steps below to ensure your efforts are recognised.

+1) Fork the repository

-Create a new branch (git checkout -b feature)
+2) Create a new branch (git checkout -b feature)

-Make your changes
+3) Make your changes

-Commit your changes (git commit -am 'Add new feature')
+4) Commit your changes (git commit -am 'Add new feature')

-Push to the branch (git push origin feature)
+5) Push to the branch (git push origin feature)

-Create a new Pull Request
+6) Create a new Pull Request